KoolixWeb/Indraprastha/README.md

-# Indraprastha
+# Event-Management-Website
-A promotional website
+The website designed and developed for The Indraprastha Team